TotallyInformation/node-red-contrib-uibuilder/docs/how-to/live-reload-dev-server.md

 ---
 title: Create a live-reloading dev server with uibuilder
-description: >
+description: |
   Many build tools provide live dev servers.
 When working with uibuilder, we can craft that in Node-RED!
 created: 2023-08-26 16:21:23
 lastUpdated: 2023-08-26 16:21:40
+updated: 2023-12-30 17:01:41
 ---

 All that is needed is a small flow using 1 or more `watch` nodes to listen for changes to key files.
 When a change is detected, send a reload ._ui command to your uibuilder node.